leafo/lapis/docs/testing.md

 test block runs in the `test` environment.
 It is equivalent to adding a setup and teardown function that sets and restores the environment.

+If there is a database connection configured then this function will also connect to the database once before any tests are run.

 ```lua
 local use_test_env = require("lapis.spec").use_test_env